Performing a Genome Scan

 R

 It is difficult to tell if there is a difference in LOD scores between the additive and interactive scans.
-To resolve this, we can plot both genome scans in the same plo using the “add = TRUE” argument.
+To resolve this, we can plot both genome scans in the same plot using the add = TRUE argument.
+We will also color the additive scan in blue.

 R